-- Taking you away to write: Come away to our writing retreat in Greece.
-With Kiriaki Orfanos, I’ve already taken two on the little island of Kythera, and in 2017, we’re doing two – in May, a beginners workshop in the pretty city of Nafplio on the mainland coast, and in October, an advanced workshop.
-See what previous retreaters got from it: Here :http://www.writingingreece.com
+- Come and write with me: Come away to our writing retreat in Greece.
+With Kiriaki Orfanos, I’ve already taken two retreats on the little island of Kythera, and in 2017, we’re doing an advanced workshop by popular demand, for people who’ve already worked with me, this time in the beautiful mainland town of Nafplio.
+See what previous retreaters got from coming away with us: :http://www.writingingreece.com

-- But does it work?: Many people insist creativity can’t be taught.
-In 2017, we are embarking on research to test my teaching method. : Doctors Rhoshel Lenroot, Patricia Morgan, Ashley Blazley, Anita Milcevic , playwright Stephen Sewell and I will put it to the test, with the co-operation of the National Institute of Dramatic Art. and funded by them.
-With the input and co-operation of the NIDA students, we’ll test whether what I teach to them and on my retreats really makes them more creative, and whether their writing is really enhanced.
+- But does my teaching of creativity work?: Many people insist creativity can’t be taught.
+In 2017, we are embarking on research to test whether the creativity of my students is really enhanced : Doctors Rhoshel Lenroot, Patricia Morgan, Ashley Blazley, Anita Milcevic , playwright Stephen Sewell and I will put it to the test, with the co-operation and funding of the National Institute of Dramatic Art, and the input and co-operation of NIDA students.

-- How this all started: I met Dr Lenroot at a dinner three years ago and told her I thought that my creative writing students seemed to greatly enhance their creativity by what I taught.
-I thought that they’d made new neural pathways.
-Had they, and was it effective?
+- How this all started: I met Dr Lenroot at a dinner three years ago and told her I thought that my creative writing students seemed to greatly enhance their creativity.
+Could they be forming new neural pathways?
+Did my teaching enhance their creativity?
 Was there a way to measure this, and prove it?
-Next year, we begin to find out.
+This year, we’ll put it to the test.

-- A new Australian Opera: Dr Andrew Ross, Head of Music at NIDA, has agreed to workshop with his students 30 minutes of a new opera I’ve written with the composer Wendy Suiter, who ten long years ago asked me to write a libretto based on my 2004 novel The Secret Cure.
+- A new Australian Opera: Dr Andrew Ross, Head of Music at NIDA, has offered to workshop with his students 30 minutes of a new opera I’ve written with the composer Wendy Suiter, who ten long years ago asked me to write a libretto based on my 2004 novel The Secret Cure.
 It’s been a very steep learning curve for me.“The Secret Cure: the Opera”, is set in a science laboratory and features Wendy Suiter’s interest in found digital sound.
-To this point it has been entirely developed by the two of us, with assistance for my writing the libretto from the Literature Fund of the Australia Council.
+My libretto was given financial assistance by the Literature Fund of the Australia Council.

-- Wuthering Ink, the authors’ co-operative website for e publishing and e sales, was launched earlier this year. http://www.wutheringink.com
+- Wuthering Ink, the authors’ co-operative website for e publishing and e sales, was launched early in 2016. http://www.wutheringink.com

-A non-nerd’s struggle to make this happen: here: http://suewoolfe.com.au/pages/blog/
+A non-nerd’s struggle to make this happen: http://suewoolfe.com.au/pages/blog/